Live Support

 Journal entries are often used when you need to capture complex transactions.
 They let you move money between accounts and force your books to balance in specific ways.
 You are recommended to use them only if you have enough knowledge of accounting or you’re following your accountant’s advice.
 For better clarification, you also need to understand the debit and credit standards.

-Below we’ve discussed how to record a Journal Entry in QuickBooks Desktop:
+Below we’ve discussed how to record or Make a Journal Entry in QuickBooks Desktop:

 Let’s get started: